Andrew Thorne: Family

 Thorne was the son of Augustus Thorne, a barrister, and Mary Frances Nicol.
 His nephew, Patrick Campbell-Preston, was the husband of Dame Frances Campbell-Preston.

-On 29 July 1909 he married the Hon.
-Margaret Douglas-Pennant, daughter of George Douglas-Pennant, 2nd Baron Penrhyn, at the Guards' Chapel, Wellington Barracks, in London.
-They had six children, including Lt.
-Col. Sir Peter Francis Thorne.
+Thorne married the Hon.
+Margaret Douglas-Pennant, daughter of George Douglas-Pennant, 2nd Baron Penrhyn, on 29 July 1909 at the Guards' Chapel, Wellington Barracks, in London.
+They had six children, including Lieutenant Colonel Sir Peter Francis Thorne.

 Military career

 Educated at Eton and the Royal Military College, Sandhurst, Thorne was commissioned as a second lieutenant into the Grenadier Guards on 2 March 1904.
+He served in the First World War, becoming a staff captain, having been promoted to the rank of captain on 22 March 1913, then deputy assistant adjutant and quartermaster general and then deputy assistant quartermaster general in France.
+He became commanding officer of the 3rd Battalion, Grenadier Guards in 1916, and saw action in the First Battle of Ypres in 1914 and Battle of the Somme in 1916, earning the Distinguished Service Order and two Bars.
+The citation for his first Bar, appearing in The London Gazette in July 1918, reads:

-He served in the First World War, becoming a staff captain, then deputy assistant adjutant and quartermaster general and then deputy assistant quartermaster general in France.
-He became Commanding Officer (CO) of the 3rd Battalion, Grenadier Guards in 1916, and saw action in the First Battle of Ypres in 1914 and Battle of the Somme in 1916, earning the Distinguished Service Order and two Bars.
-In 1918 he became commander of the 184th Brigade.
+Thorne was also awarded the Legion of Honour by the President of France in 1917, and was promoted to acting lieutenant colonel in July that year as well.
+In mid-October 1918 he became commander of the 184th Infantry Brigade and with it came the temporary rank of brigadier general.
+Just a month after his thirty-third birthday, he was one of the youngest generals in the British Army during the First World War.

-After the war he became assistant military attaché at Washington, D.C..
+After the war Thorne became assistant military attaché at Washington, D.C.
 He then returned to the United Kingdom to attend a shortened course at the Staff College, Camberley.
-This was followed, in 1922, by him becoming a General staff Officer (GSO) at London District.
+This was followed, in 1922, by him becoming a General Staff Officer (GSO) at London District.
 He served at the Staff College as an instructor from 1923 to 1925.
-He was appointed military assistant to the Chief of the Imperial General Staff (CIGS) at the War Office in 1925 CO of the 3rd Battalion, Grenadier Guards again in 1927.
-In 1932, he was made military attaché in Berlin for three years, where he came to know Adolf Hitler and many of his senior officers personally.
+He was appointed military assistant to the Chief of the Imperial General Staff at the War Office in 1925 and commanding officer of the 3rd Battalion, Grenadier Guards again in 1927.
+In 1932, he was made military attaché in Berlin for three years, where he came to know Adolf Hitler and many of his senior officers.
 He was commander of the 1st Guards Brigade at Aldershot Command in 1935, a temporary brigade commander in Palestine and Transjordan in 1936, and in 1938 he became Major General commanding the Brigade of Guards and General Officer Commanding (GOC) London District.